Dementia Specific Support

 Quote from Person who attends De Café:

 Dementia cafes are groups for anyone living with, or concerned about, dementia or memory loss.
-These are informal settings where people with dementia and their carers can meet up and speak to each other and staff are also on hand to provide information and support and we have regular speakers.
+These are informal settings where people with dementia and their carers can meet up and speak to each other.
+Staff are also on hand to provide information and support and we have regular speakers.

-Carer Cafés will offer a relaxed environment with easy access and an opportunity to make friends and talk to others in a similar position; while enjoying a coffee and a slice of cake.
-The cafés will be open to all carers, experienced staff will be on hand to offer information, support and advice.
+Carer Cafés offer a relaxed environment for carers, with easy access and an opportunity to make friends and talk to others in a similar position while enjoying a coffee and a slice of cake.
+The cafés are open to all carers, with experienced staff on hand to offer information, support and advice.